pnp/powershell/pages/articles/gettingstartedcontributing.md

    ![Updating your fork](./../images/contributing/updatebranch.png)

 1. It should now show the above message that your branch is up to date.
 You can now continue with the next paragraph.
    If it instead shows that you're a certain number of comits ahead, it means your dev branch got polluted by changes you have pushed to it and you need to reset it first.
-Read up under (Troubleshooting)[#my-local-fork-is-ahead-of-pnpdev] for more information on how to resolve this situation.
+Read up under [Troubleshooting](#my-local-fork-is-ahead-of-pnpdev) for more information on how to resolve this situation.

 ## Cloning the repository to your local file system